 For trips from the airport, we recommend pre-booking shuttle transport with the reliable Prague Airport Transfers company.
 However, hailing a taxi on the street – at least in a tourist zone – still holds the risk of an inflated fare.
 The usual tactic is to quote a ‘maximum’ fare for a given destination, then drive around long enough to ensure that the meter clocks up the quoted maximum.
 You’re much better off calling a radio taxi than flagging one down, as they’re better regulated and more responsible.
 From our experience, AAA Radio Taxi and Taxi Praha have honest drivers (most of whom speak a little English) and offer 24-hour services.

 AAA Radiotaxi and Prague Airport Transfers are consistently the best companies.

 Prague Taxi complaints

 The most prevalent complaint from tourists to Prague is usually about taxis.
 After many years of public control, all taxis have become privately operated.
 This transition resulted in so many dishonest drivers who are out to charge as much as they can get away with.
 To avoid unpleasant situations, we are giving you some advice.
-It is preferable not to use taxis parked in front of railway stations or tourist areas (close to the Wenceslas Square, Old Town Square etc.).
-If you have to hail a cab in the street, always make sure that you ask for an approximate price beforehand, or confirm the rates shown on the passenger door with the meter.
+It is preferable not to use taxis parked in front of railway stations or tourist areas (close to Wenceslas Square, Old Town Square etc.).
+If you have to hail a cab in the street, always ensure that you ask for an approximate price beforehand or confirm the rates shown on the passenger door with the meter.
 We recommend you call the taxi by phone or book online.
-Furthermore ask them to give you an indicative estimated price for your planned journey.
+Furthermore, ask them to give you an indicative estimated price for your planned journey.